aliyazdi75/flutter_chat/README.md

 ## FAQs
 - This application uses a free STUN and TURN server from [here](https://numb.viagenie.ca/) which just works well on local network.
-Please request good STUN and TURN servers in the issue.
+Please mention good STUN and TURN servers in the issue.
 - The server source code is not open-source, but I will ask them to provide an open-source simple chatting.
 If you have time to make the server code with a simple user chatting and a simple socket handling,